Polyrhythm: In popular music

 King Crimson used polyrhythms extensively in their 1981 album Discipline.
 Above all Bill Bruford used polyrhythmic drumming throughout his career.

 The band Queen used polyrhythm in their 1974 song "The March of the Black Queen" with 8/8 and 12/8 time signatures.

 Talking Heads' Remain in Light used dense polyrhythms throughout the album, most notably on the song "The Great Curve".

 Megadeth frequently tends to use polyrhythm in its drumming, notably from songs such as "Sleepwalker" or the ending of "My Last Words", which are both played in 2:3.

 Carbon Based Lifeforms have a song named "Polyrytmi", Finnish for "polyrhythm", on their album Interloper.
 This song indeed does use polyrhythms in its melody.

 Aphex Twin makes extensive use of polyrhythms in his electronic compositions.

 Japanese girl group Perfume made use of the technique in their single, appropriately titled "Polyrhythm", included on their second album Game.
 The bridge of the song incorporates 5/8, 6/8 in the vocals, common time (4/4) and 3/2 in the drums.

 The Britney Spears single "Till the World Ends" (released March 2011) uses a 4:3 cross-rhythm in its hook.

 The outro of the song "Animals" from the album The 2nd Law by the band Muse uses 5/4 and 4/4 time signatures for the guitar and drums respectively.

 The Aaliyah song "Quit Hatin" uses 9/8 against 4/4 in the chorus.

 The Japanese idol group 3776 makes use of polyrhythm in a number of their songs, most notably on their 2014 mini-album "Love Letter", which features five songs that all include several rhythmic references to the number 3776.
 A secret track on the album has the group's leader, Ide Chiyono, explain some of the uses of polyrhythm to the listener.

 The National song "Fake Empire" uses a 4 over 3 polyrhythm.

 The Cars' song "Touch and Go" has a 5/4 rhythm in the drum and bass and a 4/4 rhythm in the keys and vocals.

 Harpist and pop folk musician Joanna Newsom is known for the use of polyrhythms on her albums The Milk-Eyed Mender and Ys.

-King Gizzard used polyrhythms extensively in their album Polygondwanaland and throughout their discography.
+King Gizzard & the Lizard Wizard used polyrhythms extensively throughout their discography, most notably on the album Polygondwanaland.

 In Vietnam, bolero songs are composed with 3/4 against 4/4.

+The Britney Spears song "...Baby One More Time" contains a 16:9 polyrhythm in the beginning of the music video (the boot tapping 16 times every 9 times the clock ticks - a full cycle can be heard from 0:05 to 0:14).

+The Sky Signals song "Amaterasu" is constructed around a 5:4 polyrhythm.